Pain in the gluteus and groin, treatment: Focus Physical✓

 The main causes of gluteal and groin pain include:

-• Femoroacetabular Impingement (FAI) occurs when an abnormal bone shape causes impingement in the hip joint.
+• Femoroacetabular impingement (FAI) – abnormal bone shape causes collision within the hip joint, leading to pain and limited motion.

-• Osteoarthritis (Coxarthrosis) is the degenerative wear of cartilage in the hip joint, which causes pain in the groin and referred pain in the buttocks.
+• Coxarthrosis (hip osteoarthritis) – degenerative cartilage wear in the hip joint, causing groin pain and referred pain to the buttocks.

-• Sports Hernia (Athletic Pubalgia) is a soft tissue injury in the groin region that often causes reflex tension in the gluteus muscles.
+• Sports hernia (athletic pubalgia) – soft tissue injury in the groin region, often causing reflex tension in the gluteal muscles.

-• Referred pain from the lumbar spine (L1-L3 levels), where nerve irritation in the back causes symptoms primarily in the groin.
+• Referred pain from the lumbar spine (L1-L3) – irritation of nerve roots in the lower back can present primarily as groin pain.

 Accurately determining whether the pain originates from the joint itself or from the surrounding soft tissues enables the creation of an individualized treatment plan.
 Each of these causes requires a specific rehabilitation approach to achieve lasting relief.